cgmack/crapssim_private/memory-bank/analyticsRequirements.md

 # Here are a few structural aspects of a simulation to keep in mind
  * A simulation can have multiple players, but we usually run it with one player.
- * Each player will have one strategy that remains the same for the entire simulation.
+ * Each player will have one **Strategy Configuration** that remains the same for the entire simulation.
+A **Strategy Configuration** is defined as a specific strategy (e.g., IronCross) combined with its unique set of input parameters (e.g., base bet, starting bankroll, specific bet amounts, hedging rules).
  * Each player has a starting_bankroll and a current bankroll.
 The starting_bankroll is the same for each session throughout the simulation.
 The current bankroll cannot go negative.
  * A simulation will have multiple sessions.
 A session consists of a number of dice rolls, set by max_rolls.
 However, if max_rolls is set to true, the session will continue past max_rolls until player has no more bets on the table.
  * max_rolls is typically set to a number that reflects 1-2 hours of game play in a casino.
 Assume a typical craps table sees approximately 60-120 rolls per hour.
  * A simulation typically consists of 10000 sessions.
 This number can be higher or lower to achieve statistical significance.